spyder-ide/spyder-api-docs/docs/plugin_development.rst

 ########################################
-Tutorial to develop a plugin with Spyder
+Tutorial to develop a Spyder plugin
 ########################################

 This tutorial aims to describe the features and possibilities of the API offered by `Spyder`_ to develop plugins and extend their functionality.
 First, the tutorial lists the prerequisites to implement a plugin in Spyder.
 Second, it describes the learning goals that a participant can achieved.
 Third, it includes a brief explanation about the type of plugins in Spyder and their benefits.
 Fourth, it defines how to setup the environment for a plugin development.
 Fifth, it explains the steps to build and publish a simple plugin.
 This plugin incorporates a configurable pomodoro timer in the status bar and some toolbar buttons to interact with it.
 Finally, the tutorial concludes highlighting the key points of developing plugins with Spyder to improve its maintenance and adaptability.